-Aaron Retish is the author of Russia’s Peasants in Revolution and Civil War: Citizenship, Identity, and the Creation of the Soviet State, 1914-1922 (Cambridge University Press, 2008/pbk 2012), a regional study of how peasants’ conceptions of themselves as citizens evolved in a time of total war, mass revolutionary politics, and civil breakdown.
-He is also the author of articles on violence and peasant identity in the Revolutionary era and has research interests in gender and ethnicity in the late Imperial and Soviet countryside.
+Aaron Retish is a specialist in late Imperial and Soviet history with a focus on the social, cultural, and political history of the countryside.
+He is the author of Russia’s Peasants in Revolution and Civil War: Citizenship, Identity, and the Creation of the Soviet State, 1914-1922, a regional study of how peasants’ conceptions of themselves as citizens evolved in a time of total war, mass revolutionary politics, and civil breakdown.
+He is also the author of articles on violence and peasant identity in the Revolutionary era and has broader research interests in law and punishment, gender, and ethnicity in the Soviet era.

 Ph.D., The Ohio State University, 2003